Secondments

 Interdisciplinary mobility

-Career stage: Early-career researcher
+Career stage: Early-career researchers

 Typical duration: Short-term

-- shared consortium practices
+- development of shared methodological practices

-Applied research hub
+Applied research environment

-From → To: Universities ↔ NSTDA-BIOTEC (TH)
+From → To: Academic institutions ↔ Applied research organisations

 Career stage: Early-career and senior researchers